auxiliary/cgol/report.md

 *The number of global memory accesses has been dramatically reduced in the optimized version and the amount of shared memory used has increased.*

+The Number of instructions executed, IPC and number of control instructions are clear from the above tables.
+The number of single precision floating point operations are 0.
+Memory accesses are analyzed with more depth.
+The global load/store throughput and transactions as well as shared memory load/store throughput and transactions have been queried.
+The total number of load/store instructions can also be seen by the `ldst_executed` variable.

+There were no shared memory conflicts in the simple version.

+The off-chip memory bandwidth can be seen by the global load/store throughputs.

 ## Part c)
 The improved version uses the kernel called `play_with_shared_memory`.
 This mode is the default mode when you run the program.
 The unoptimized version can be run using the `u` argument.
 The following runtime comparison is based on a 256x256 board with 100 iterations.